eMakerStudio/C_for_Raspberry_Pi/README.md

-# Repository for the FREE eBook:
+# Repository for the FREE eBook & Online Course:

 ## Raspberry Pi and C Programming